What are Cookies?

 - a unique name set by the site that generated it;

 - a value – the information within it that recalls your previous activities; and

 - an expiration date, which determines how long the cookie will remain active in your browser before being automatically deleted.

-These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
+These cookies are essential to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies, some services you may have asked for cannot be provided.
-Because these cookies are strictly necessary we do not need to ask for your consent to use them.
+Because these cookies are necessary, we do not need to ask for your consent to use them.

 You should be aware that any preferences will be lost if you delete cookies.
 If you block cookies completely, many websites will not work properly and some functionality on these websites will not work at all.
 We do not recommend turning cookies off when using our websites for these reasons.

 To find out more, consult your browser’s help function.